 MARKETING/BRANDING The College held its first Winter Graduation ceremonies for students at the Glasgow Royal Concert Hall in November 2011.
-The ceremonies saw the final outing of the Big & Clever launch campaign concept, with a move to a new "icon-based" concept for corporate marketing.
-The aim of this concept was to position and promote the academic schools as centres of excellence, emphasising these sub-brands within the College "mother" brand.
+The ceremonies ELS in saw the final outing of the Big & Clever launch campaign concept, with a move to a new "icon-based" concept for corporate marketing.
+The aim of this concept was to position and promote the academic schools as centres of excellence, within the College "mother" brand.